shivjicode/Madhav-Ecommerce-Sales-Dashboard/README.md

 # Madhav-Ecommerce-Sales-Dashboard
-Madhav Ecommerce Sales Dashboard is a responsive and interactive dashboard built with Streamlit, designed to help ecommerce businesses track, analyze, and optimize their performance using real order and transaction data.
+Madhav Ecommerce Sales Dashboard is a responsive and interactive analytics tool built with Streamlit, designed to help ecommerce businesses track, analyze, and optimize performance using real order and transaction data.

+  Key Features
-This dashboard provides clear visibility into key performance indicators such as:
+This dashboard provides clear visibility into essential performance metrics, including:

 Total Sales

 Profit

 Quantity Sold

 Average Order Value (AOV)

-It also breaks down performance by:
+It also offers detailed breakdowns by:

 State and City

 Product Category and Sub-Category

 Customer Segments

 Payment Modes

 Monthly Sales and Profit Trends

-The project merges customer and order-level data from two CSV files (Orders.csv and Details.csv) to create a unified and insightful analytics view.
-All metrics are presented through clean, interactive visualizations such as bar charts, pie/donut charts, and time-series graphs.

-This tool is ideal for:
+  How It Works
+The dashboard processes and merges two data sources:

+Orders.csv: Contains customer and order-level data

+Details.csv: Contains transaction details like amount, profit, category, etc.

+These are combined into a unified view and visualized using:

+  Bar Charts

+  Donut & Pie Charts

+  Line Graphs (for time-based trends)

+👥 Ideal For
-E-commerce founders and operations teams
+E-commerce founders & operations teams

-Business analysts looking to explore trends
+Business analysts exploring trends and segments

-Anyone needing a fast, data-backed summary of sales performance
+Decision-makers who need fast, data-backed insights

 💡 Key Benefits
 Enables real-time business tracking

-   Highlights best-performing regions, products, and customers
+Highlights top-performing regions, products, and customers

-   Simplifies reporting and supports strategic decisions
+Simplifies reporting and supports strategic decision-making

 Easily extendable for more data sources or metrics